+The stabilization of a Mach 5.92 boundary layer over a flat plate using felt-metal porous coating is studied by a combination of direct numerical simulation and linear stability theory, focusing on the effect of porous coating locations and the destabilization of the Mack first mode.
+Numerical simulation results are interpreted by comparing with the theoretical analyses of LST.

-The impact of porous surface on the instability of a Mach 5.92 boundary layer over a flat plate is studied by direct numerical simulation, focusing on the effect of different porous coating.
-The stability simulations consist of two steps: 1. periodic disturbances corresponding to mode S are superimposed on steady base flow at a cross-section of the boundary layer near the leading edge to show spatial development of the wave; 2. felt-metal and regular structure porous coatings are used downstream of the superimposed wave to investigate its effect on boundary layer instability.
-At step 2, a series of numerical simulations are carried out.
+At first, the role of the synchronization point on boundary layer stabilization is investigated.
+The stability simulations consist of two steps: 1. periodic disturbances corresponding to mode S are superimposed on steady base flow at a cross-section of the boundary layer to show spatial development of the wave; 2. porous coating are used downstream of the superimposed wave to investigate its effect on boundary layer instability.
+At step 2, a series of numerical simulations are carried out by putting porous coatings both upstream and downstream of the synchronization point.
+The results show that porous coating only has local effect on the spatial developments of superimposed mode S. Porous coating destabilizes the Mack first mode whereas it stabilizes the Mack second mode.